Kamiichii/PerfectCity/Readme.md

 6-Type `./start.sh` to the console while in the root directory of the project.

 ### How does it work
-The program asks you for your preferences on certain set attributes and the importance this attribute has for you.
-After entering all of your preferences\n program gives you a top 10 list of the cities in its database that fits with your preferences.
-If you dont like the list you can just answer yes when the\n program asks you if you want to select new attributes.
-If you feel good about the list and you want to know more about a city in the list you can say yes\n to the next question and the program will give you a description about the city you want to know more about using gemini ai.
-When you feel satisfied you\n can type quit to close the program.
+<p>The program asks you for your preferences on certain set attributes and the importance this attribute has for you.
+After entering all of your preferences<br>
+program gives you a top 10 list of the cities in its database that fits with your preferences.
+If you dont like the list you can just answer yes when the<br>
+program asks you if you want to select new attributes.
+If you feel good about the list and you want to know more about a city in the list you can say yes<br>
+to the next question and the program will give you a description about the city you want to know more about using gemini ai.
+When you feel satisfied you<br>
+can type quit to close the program.</p>